Michelle Obama criticizes Trump school lunch decision

 “Moms, think about this.
 I don’t care what state you live in, take me out of the equation, like me, don’t like me, but think about why someone is OK with your kids eating crap,” she said.

+During a nearly hourlong conversation led by Sam Kass, the Obamas’ personal chef during their White House years and executive director of the anti-childhood obesity initiative she spearheaded as first lady, Mrs. Obama also spoke briefly about her future plans.
+Her family’s last day in the White House was Jan.
+20, and she said she and former President Barack Obama would spend the year figuring out what comes next.

-In one of his first major acts, Agriculture Secretary Sonny Perdue announced earlier this month that the department will delay an upcoming requirement to reduce the amount of sodium in meals.
-Purdue said he also planned to keep issuing waivers to a regulation requiring that more whole grains be served at schools.
+In one of his first major acts, Agriculture Secretary Sonny Perdue announced on May 1 that the department will delay an upcoming requirement to reduce the amount of sodium in school meals.
+Purdue said he also planned to keep issuing waivers to a regulation requiring that more whole grains also be served.
+Schools could also serve 1 percent flavored-milk instead of the nonfat variety now required.

+The school meal changes reflect suggestions from the School Nutrition Association, which represents school nutrition directors and companies that sell food to schools.
+The group often battled with the Obama administration, which phased in the healthier school meal rules starting in 2012.

-The move partially rolls back rules the former first lady supported as part of her “Let’s Move” anti-childhood obesity initiative.
+The move partially rolls back rules the former first lady supported as part of her “Let’s Move” anti-childhood obesity initiative, but leaves most of the Obama administration’s school meal rules in place.
+Those rules include requirements that students must take fruits and vegetables on the lunch line.
+Some schools have asked for changes to that policy, saying students often throw those items into the trash.

-She said parents shouldn’t sit idly by and allow that to happen.

-“Because here’s the secret: If somebody is doing that, they don’t care about your kid and we need to demand everyone to care deeply about our kids,” Mrs. Obama said.
+“If kids aren’t eating the food, and it’s ending up in the trash, they aren’t getting any nutrition — thus undermining the intent of the program,” Perdue said in making the announcement at a school in Leesburg, Virginia.

+But Mrs. Obama said it’s time for adults to take charge and not put kids in charge.

 Follow Darlene Superville on Twitter: http://www.twitter.com/dsupervilleap